DeveloperFromUkraine/some-repo/demo-app/app/demo/demo-expandable-fab/demo-expandable-fab.md

 * (click) - click handler
 * [tooltipText] - string, tooltip text you wish to display, be sure to pass translated text
 * [icon] - text, a material icon.
 You can find the list of supported icons here: https://material.io/icons/

+## Accessibility

+* Add a descriptive ariaLabelOpen and ariaLabelClose within the ign-expandable-fab tag to describe the menu being opened/closed
+* Refer to Sample HTML for usage